- WNYC ARCHIVES: Full unedited audio and photos from the rally, along with historical background.

 - ROLLING STONE: On the 80th anniversary of the 1939 rally, filmmakers projected footage from A Night at The Garden onto Madison Square Garden.
-Director Marshall Curry said, “We wanted the projection to feel like ghosts were coming back to remind Americans not to be complacent.”
+Director Marshall Curry explained, “We wanted the projection to feel like ghosts were coming back to remind Americans not to be complacent.”

 - THE GERMAN-AMERICAN BUND CHARTS: A series of charts created by the German-American Bund as propaganda and archived at the Franklin D. Roosevelt Library.